robin7g/burnsbot/README.md

 ## Instructions

-Make sure you have tensorflow install on an NVIDIA Jetson platform machine follow these instructions https://docs.nvidia.com/deeplearning/frameworks/install-tf-jetson-platform/index.html
+Make sure you have tensorflow install on an NVIDIA Jetson platform machine follow these instructions.
+Make sure you get the version before v2 of Tensor as this code works with earlier versions.
+The instructions tell you how to do this. https://docs.nvidia.com/deeplearning/frameworks/install-tf-jetson-platform/index.html

 **Install TensorFlow GPU**